dmbarbour/glas/docs/GlasApps.md

 ### Process Control

 Deterministic, unproductive transactions will be unproductive when repeated unless there is a relevant change in the environment.
 Thus, the system can optimize a busy-wait loop by directly waiting for relevant changes.
 Aborted transactions are obviously unproductive.
 Thus, aborting a transaction serves as an implicit request to wait for changes.
-Explicit waits, such as waiting for an external input or on a clock, are also feasible.
-In context of transaction machines, explicit waits are implicitly be canceled and recomputed in case of concurrent changes to values read earlier within the same transaction.
-Thus, waits and interrupts are implicit and natural for transaction machines.

-However, a consequence is that transactions should not 'sleep'.
-They can wait on a specific future timestamp, but reading the current time then waiting is a problem because the current time is continuously changing.

 ### Reactive Dataflow